ravishchawla/word_2_vec/README.md

 # Using Word2Vec to analyze Reddit Comments

+The Blog Post for this Repository can be viewed here on Medium: https://medium.com/ml-2-vec/using-word2vec-to-analyze-reddit-comments-28945d8cee57

 In this post, I am going to go over Word2Vec.
 I will talk about some background of what the algorithm is, and how it can be used to generate Word Vectors from.
 Then, I will walk through the code for training a Word2Vec model on the Reddit comments dataset, and exploring the results from it.

 What is Word2Vec?